martijnweyburg/VWE.My/README.md

 - Getting a vehicle by registration number from a database
 - Updating a vehicle by id.

+ HOW TO RUN THE APPLICATION:
+  I implemented Swagger for testing purposes.
+This is very simple to use.
+  - Start up the application in Visual studio
+  - The UI of Swagger will be started.
+Here you can test the different functions.
+  - Just click on a REST function and it will expand.
+  - Click on "try it out".
+  - Now you can fill in the Url parameters and the form values (in case of the update function:JSON Format)
+  - Click on Execute.
+The result will appear.

+  CONNECTION STRING:
+  The connection string (VWEDatabase) can be changed in: the appsettings.json file.
+  Project: VWE.My.Web

 GETTING ALL VEHICLES:
   - Paging returns a maximum of 10 records per call
     That means: if you fill in 12 pages, it will only return 10 pages.